How to Measure and Increase Product Engagement in 2021

 Having said that, the following 3 techniques will generally help increase product engagement no matter what…

-1 — Provide users with the Aha! moment as soon as possible
+Product engagement tip #1 — get users to the Aha! moment as soon as possible

 “Don’t bury the lede!” is a common piece of advice given to budding journalists.
 It basically means, “Don’t hide the best information further down the article.
 Hit readers with it right away!”